We send this not as a mission, but as a moment: a fragment of thought, a folded signal, drifting outward.

 A presence made not of mass, but meaning.

-Because Mars is more than a planet.
-It is a series of questions we ask through time:Who gets to claim the future?
+Mars is more than a planet.
+It is a stress test for human systems.

 Explore the orbiting nodes